jhmigueles/actilifecounts/README.md

 ## Generating activity counts

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to generate activity counts.

 ``` r
 library(actigraphcounts)